MikeLockz/budget-flowr/memory-bank/progress.md

 - Emphasized modular design and dual-view accounting as core differentiators.
 - Implemented comprehensive testing strategy with Vitest for all application components.
 - Established test-driven development approach for new features.
+- Implemented versioned database schema with explicit migration functions.
+- Created database utilities for initialization and validation.
+- Added application initialization with proper database setup and error handling.